thatjames/gatekeeper-go/docs/content/docs/monitoring.md

 This is available from the `/metrics` endpoint on the web server, provided the `prometheus` property is set to `true` in the configuration file's web module.

+## Authentication

+This endpoint is not protected by default.
+If you wish to expose this, it is recommended to set up authentication via a reverse proxy such as nginx or Caddy.

 ## Available Metrics

 Below is a list of the available metrics that can be scraped from the Prometheus endpoint.